Isostasy with Love: I Elastic equilibrium: Surface and internal loads

 In each expression between brackets, the first term represents the direct effect of the potential, which is normalized so that it is equal to one where the load is emplaced.
 The direct effect decreases by the factor $(R_j/r)^{n+1}$ above the load and by the factor $(r/R_j)^n$ below the load.

-Computing Love numbers requires solving the elastic and gravitational equations characterizing the elastic deformations of a spherically symmetric self-gravitating body.
-The standard approach consists in determining 6 radial functions $y_i(r)$ ($i=1...6$) satisfying 6 elastic-gravitational differential equations of first order \citep{takeuchi1972}.
-The same equations are used whatever the forcing: free oscillations, tidal forcing, surface loads, internal loads, pressure loads, etc. Different forcings are characterized by different sets of boundary conditions; those applicable to Airy isostasy are given in Appendix~\ref{AppendixLoadLoveNumbers}.
-In general, the elastic-gravitational equations must be integrated numerically.
-It is common to model the body with homogeneous and incompressible layers \citep{sabadini2004}, because analytical solutions exist if the material is fully isotropic (in practice the number of layers must be small).
-But the transversely isotropic Love numbers required for isostatic models with local compensation must always be evaluated numerically (see Appendix~\ref{AppendixLoadLoveNumbers}).
+Computing Love numbers requires solving the equations of equilibrium and Poisson's equation for the gravitational potential, which can be formulated as a system of six differential equations of the first order constraining six scalar variables (Appendix~\ref{AppendixVariablesyi}).
+The same equations are used whatever the forcing: free oscillations, tidal forcing, surface loads, internal loads, pressure loads, etc. Different forcings are characterized by different sets of boundary conditions; those applicable to Airy isostasy are given in Appendix~\ref{AppendixBoundaryConditions}.
+In general, the elastic-gravitational equations must be integrated numerically but analytical solutions exist for a body with homogeneous and incompressible layers if the material is fully isotropic (Appendix~\ref{AppendixMethodsIsotropic}).
+But the transversely isotropic Love numbers required for isostatic models with local compensation must always be evaluated numerically (Appendix~\ref{AppendixMethodsLocal}).

 Different sets of Love numbers (corresponding to different boundary conditions) are not independent \citep{molodensky1977,saito1978}.
 In Appendix~\ref{AppendixSaitoMolodensky}, I show that the Saito-Molodensky relation between surface and internal load Love numbers reads